httpwg/http-extensions/draft-ietf-httpbis-client-hints.md

 The user agent and server can use an opt-in mechanism outlined below to negotiate which header fields need to be sent to allow for efficient content adaption, and optionally use additional mechanisms to negotiate delegation policies that control access of third parties to those same header fields.
 Without such an opt-in, user agents SHOULD NOT send high-entropy hints, but MAY send low-entropy ones {{CLIENT-HINTS-INFRASTRUCTURE}}.

-Implementers SHOULD be aware of the passive fingerprinting implications when implementing support for Client Hints, and follow the considerations outlined in the <xref target="security-considerations">Security Considerations</xref> section of this document.
+Implementers need to be aware of the passive fingerprinting implications when implementing support for Client Hints, and follow the considerations outlined in the <xref target="security-considerations">Security Considerations</xref> section of this document.

 ## Server Processing of Client Hints